 2019, 2020, 2021, 2022

 11th Hour Racing is strengthening its commitment to ocean health with the sponsorship of a new sailing team that includes prominent American offshore sailors Charlie Enright (Rhode Island), and Mark Towill (Hawaii).
-The Team’s sights are set on competing in The Ocean Race in 2021-22 while engaging a broad audience and sailing fans across the globe on the topics of the climate crisis, ocean health, and sustainability.
-The Team’s first step in its new campaign is the Transat Jacques Vabre starting from Le Havre, France, October 27, 2019.
+The team’s sights are set on competing in The Ocean Race in 2021-22 while engaging a broad audience and sailing fans across the globe on the topics of the climate crisis, ocean health, and sustainability.

 The ocean connects us all — from giving us the very basic necessities we need to live, to providing an avenue for cultures to interact.
 We only thrive if our oceans thrive, but human impact — from the climate crisis to plastic pollution to the decline in biodiversity — has driven the planet to a critical moment in time.
 The clock is ticking.
 This is the #oceanhour.